Interference Resurrection of the $\tau$ Dipole through Quantum Tomography: Interference Suppression and Resurrection in 4-Fermion Scattering

-Using NDA, one can estimate the energy scaling for ${|\mathcal{M}|^2}^{(n)}$.
-The interference contribution gives in most cases the leading deviation from the SM, simply because it carries fewer powers of the small ratio $(E/\Lambda)$ than the SMEFT squared piece, where $E$ is the energy scale of the hard interaction.
-However, as will be discussed shortly, selection rules can make the interference contribution vanish, rendering the SMEFT squared piece the leading deviation from the SM.
-In this case, the experimental sensitivity to this operator is expected to be much weaker than if the selection rule were absent, due to the energy suppression\footnote{Note that, if the dimension-6 squared contributions are considered, then the contributions of dimension-8 and loop-induced contributions can be of the same order and should generally to be considered when evaluating the sensitivity.
-This is beyond the scope of this paper.}.
-Such a situation has been known since the 1990s to arise in the case of triple-gluon interaction~\cite{Simmons:1989zs,Simmons:1990dh}, as well as proposals to circumvent the suppression~\cite{Dixon:1993xd}.
-Recently, there has been renewed interest~\cite{Azatov:2016sqh,Azatov:2017kzw,Falkowski:2016cxu,Aoude:2019cmc}, mostly for the phenomenologically important case of pair production of electroweak bosons; in this context, strategies to circumvent the helicity suppression go under the name of ``interference resurrection''~\cite{Panico:2017frx}, that we will use throughout this paper.
+Using NDA, one can estimate the energy scaling for ${|\mathcal{M}|^2}^{(n)}$; the interference contribution gives in most cases the leading deviation from the SM, simply because it carries fewer powers of the small ratio $(E/\Lambda)$ than the SMEFT squared piece, where $E$ is the energy scale of the hard interaction.
+However, as will be discussed shortly, selection rules can make the interference contribution vanish, rendering the SMEFT squared piece the leading deviation from the SM\@.
+In this case, the experimental sensitivity to this operator is expected to be much weaker than if the selection rule were absent, due to the energy suppression.\footnote{Note that, if the dimension-6 squared contributions are considered, then the contributions of dimension-8 and loop-induced contributions can be of the same order and should generally to be considered when evaluating the sensitivity.
+This is beyond the scope of this paper.} Such a situation has been known since the 1990s to arise in the case of triple-gluon interaction~\cite{Simmons:1989zs,Simmons:1990dh}, and strategies to circumvent the suppression where quickly proposed~\cite{Dixon:1993xd}.
+Recently, this topic has attracted renewed interest~\cite{Azatov:2016sqh,Azatov:2017kzw,Falkowski:2016cxu,Aoude:2019cmc}, mostly for the phenomenologically important case of pair production of electroweak bosons; in this context, strategies to circumvent the helicity suppression go under the name of ``interference resurrection''~\cite{Panico:2017frx}, that we will use throughout this paper.

 Because the SM is a chiral theory, 4-fermion effective operators exhibit accidental selection rules in the limit of vanishing fermion masses, where helicity coincides with chirality.
 For instance, the three-point operators $f\bar fV$ ($V= \gamma, Z$), only allow $f$ and $\bar f$ to have opposite helicities, if the vector is transversely polarised.
 That is, the helicity matrix element $\mathcal{M}_{h_V h_f,h_{\bar f}}$, with $h_{X}$ the helicity of particle $X$, satisfies